Tutorial: Deploy apps to Azure and Azure Stack

 Save all your changes.

-Some settings for release tasks may have been automatically defined as environment variables when you created a release definition from a template.
+Some settings for release tasks may have been automatically defined as environment variables when you created a release pipeline from a template.
 These settings can't be modified in the task settings.
 However, you can edit these settings in the parent environment items.

 Create a release